Jasonlingg/rlm-explorer/README.md

 Now public repo!
 An RL environment for training language models to actively explore **document collections** via code execution in a persistent REPL, rather than passively consuming retrieved context.
 Inspired by this paper: https://arxiv.org/pdf/2512.24601

+## Todo
+download script for MuSiQue + HotpotQA and mount the data

 ## Why This Matters